Cost Transfers on Cost Reimbursable Grants and Contracts

-- Indiana University has charged Fiscal Officers with the responsibility for conducting monthly account reconciliations of transactions (Role of Fiscal Officer, Account Manager and Account Supervisor, FIN-ACC-1).
-Fiscal Officers and Principal Investigators (PIs) should regularly review all expenditures allocated to sponsored awards to ensure that expenditures are allowable, allocable, reasonable and necessary.
+- Indiana University has charged fiscal officers with the responsibility for conducting monthly account reconciliations of transactions (Role of Fiscal Officer, Account Manager and Account Supervisor, FIN-ACC-1).
+Fiscal officers and principal investigators (PIs) should regularly review all expenditures allocated to sponsored awards to ensure that expenditures are allowable, allocable, reasonable and necessary.
 Cost transfers should be accomplished in a timely manner and must, in all cases, include an appropriate justification to ensure their allowability and allocability.

-- For all federal and federal pass-through sponsored awards, all cost transfers, including corrections to salary costs, must be completed within three months following the month in which the cost was first incurred.
+- For all federal and federal pass-through sponsored awards, all cost transfers, including corrections to salary costs, must be received by ORA for review within three months following the month in which the cost was first incurred.
 Any cost transfers completed after this three-month period will be considered late cost transfers and are subject to additional procedures identified in this policy.
 All cost transfers must be appropriately justified and must include an explanation of the error that necessitated the correction and a justification of how the expenditures benefited the sponsored project.
 Costs incurred prior to the receipt of an anticipated grant or contract award should be charged to an Advanced Account as stipulated in University Policy Requests for Advanced Accounts, SPA-11-017.

 Reason for Policy

 This policy has been adopted to ensure appropriate fiscal internal controls as required by Office of Management and Budget (OMB) regulation 2 CFR Part 200, “Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards,” which governs expenditures allocated to federal and federal pass-through cost-reimbursable grants and contracts conducted at Indiana University.